 Part 2 is a resident course focusing on practical application of the Part 1 content.
 Part 2 includes training on exercise performance, exercise session oversight, training exercise leaders, use of program implementation tools, and a practical exam.
 Participation is physically active and consists of land and water exercise skills training with practical application of the principles of pregnancy and postpartum physical training.

 - Must be senior enlisted (E-6 and above) Soldiers or DoD civilian.
 Must have been designated to serve in a P3T leader position.
 Medical or fitness training or experience, i.e., previous P3T exercise leader experience or having completed the new MFT course, is optimal.
-The target audience is unit NCOs and health care providers involved in P3T Program implementation.
+Target audience is unit NCOs and health care providers involved in P3T implementation.

 Army Public Health Center, Health Promotion and Wellness Directorate, Aberdeen Proving Ground, MD 21010-5403.
 If you have any questions regarding the P3T Train-the-Trainer Leader Course contact the P3T Course Director at commercial (410) 436-4656/2303, DSN 584-4656/2303.

 - There are no fees for this course, however, USAPHC funds are NOT available for attendee TDY expenses for Part 2.
 It is the responsibility of the attendee installation/unit to provide funds for all TDY expenses.
 Transportation and lodging arrangements are the responsibility of the attendee.
 Lodging on post is recommended.
 No meals provided.
 Accessibility to a DFAC and local shuttle for transportation varies according to the course location.
 Contact the P3T Course Director at commercial (410) 436-4656/2303, DSN 584-4656/2303 to obtain local POC contact information for specific answers related to these topics.
 Uniform is ACUs with athletic shoes, PT attire is also recommended.
 Swimwear is recommended but not required.
 Attendees will receive a DA87, certificate of training, upon completion of the Part 1 & Part 2 courses.

 Credit hours (Category II) for nurses, health educators, physical therapists are available.
 Attendees must turn in their paperwork to their own credentialing entity.